 TIA supports the goal that sustainability will become a genuine ethical underpinning of the tourism industry.
 Our desire and expectation is that long term, sustainability will become a core value against which all decisions are tested.

 Financially sustainable businesses are able to invest in environmental and social sustainability, maintaining and enhancing New Zealand for future generations of residents and visitors.

-TIA is leading this project, working with an external reference group, including representatives from:
+TIA led this project, working with an external reference group, including representatives from:

 - Tourism New Zealand